-The industry and establishments data used for this analysis is based on the Japanese Standard Industrial Classification (JSIC) in 2001.
-In particular, we focus on three-digit manufacturing industries, of which 163 industrial types are present in the set of basic regions chosen for this analysis.21 The establishment counts across these 163 industries is taken from the Establishment and Enterprise Census of Japan [8] in 2001.
-Such counts range from 1 to 38,643 within the present regional system, R (with a mean and median of 3,958 and 1,825, respectively).22 Here it should be noted that the original NAS analysis of Mori et al.[13] used a much larger set of 264 industries, including services, wholesale, and retail, as well as manufacturing.
-However, since manufacturing exhibits a wider and more interesting variety of location patterns at the three-digit level, we choose to focus on these industries.23
+on three-digit manufacturing industries, of which 163 industrial types are present in the set of basic regions chosen for this analysis.22 The establishment counts across these 163 industries are taken from the Establishment and Enterprise Census of Japan in 2001.
+Such counts range from 1 to 38,643 within the present regional system, R (with a mean and median of 3,958 and 1,825, respectively).23 Here it should be noted that the original NAS analysis of Mori, Nishikimi, and Smith (2008) used a much larger set of 264 industries, including services, wholesale, and retail, as well as manufacturing.
+However, since manufacturing exhibits a wider and more interesting variety of location patterns at the three-digit level, we choose to focus on these industries.24

-In this context, the test of cluster significance in Section 2.4 above revealed that the clustering found in nine of these industries was in fact spurious (at the 5% level).
-The main reason for rejection in these cases [which include seven arms-related industries (JSIC331-337), together with "tobacco manufacturing" (JSIC135) and "coke" (JSIC213)], appears to be the small size of these industries.24 But these industries are special in other ways.
-For example, both tobacco manufacturing and arms-related industries are highly regulated in Japan, with location patterns influenced by many non-economic factors.
-Further discussion of these "outlier" industries is given in Section 5 below (where these industries are labeled explicitly in Figure 5.1).25 Hence, for the present, it suffices to say that all subsequent analyses in this paper are based on the 154 industries which exhibit some significant degree of clustering.
+In this context, the test of cluster significance above revealed that the clustering found in nine of these industries was in fact spurious (at the 5 percent level).
+The main reason for rejection in these cases [which include seven arms-related industries (JSIC331-337), together with "tobacco manufactures" (JSIC135) and "coke" (JSIC213)] appears to be the small size of these industries.25 But these industries are special in other ways.
+For example, both tobacco manufactures and arms-related industries are highly regulated in Japan, with location patterns influenced by many non-economic factors.
+Further discussion of these "outlier" industries is given in Section 5 (where these industries are labeled explicitly in Figure 19).26 Hence, for the present, it suffices to say that all subsequent analyses in this paper are based on the 154 industries which exhibit some significant degree of clustering.